Please click on the respective entry to show detailed information. An overview of my DFG-funded project is available at gepris.

 Sentiment Analysis for Distance Education Evaluation (SADE, 2014)

 +Spaces (2011 – 2012)

-Positive Spaces; project of the European Commission (project lead at Fraunhofer SCAI).
-The partners were: IBM Reseach HAIFA, Isreal, Institute of Communication and Computer Systems, Greece, Fraunhofer SCAI, Germany, University of Essec, UK, ATOS Origin, Spain, K.U.
+- Other partners: IBM Reseach HAIFA, Isreal, Institute of Communication and Computer Systems, Greece, Fraunhofer SCAI, Germany, University of Essec, UK, ATOS Origin, Spain, K.U.
 Leuven, Belgium, Athens Technology Center, Greece, Hellenic Parliament, Greece